 - Felony penalties:

-- Either 16 months, 2 years or 3 years in state prison
+- Either 16 months, two years, or three years in state prison

 - A fine of up to $20,000